A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Introduction

-The remainder of this paper is structured as follows: Section~\ref{sec:model_description} presents the mathematical foundations of the surplus process, reinsurance structures, and optimization objectives.
-Section~\ref{sec:hybrid_framework} introduces the hybrid computational framework, detailing the integration of generative AI and reinforcement learning.
-Section~\ref{sec:experiments} describes the experimental setup, results, and benchmarking against alternative methods.
-Section~\ref{sec:discussion} discusses the implications and limitations of the proposed framework, and Section~\ref{sec:conclusion} concludes with key findings and future research directions.

-By bridging the gap between traditional actuarial methods and cutting-edge AI techniques, this study provides a transformative framework for reinsurance optimization, addressing pressing challenges in financial risk management and setting a foundation for future innovations in the insurance industry.
+{The remainder of this paper is organized as follows.
+Section~\ref{sec:model_description} presents the mathematical foundations of the surplus process, reinsurance structures, and optimization objectives.
+Section~\ref{sec:hybrid_framework} introduces the proposed hybrid framework, describing the integration of generative modeling with reinforcement learning.
+Section~\ref{sec:experiments} details the experimental design, results, and benchmarking against established baselines.
+Section~\ref{sec:discussion} examines practical implications and limitations, while Section~\ref{sec:conclusion} summarizes key findings and outlines directions for future research.
+By uniting actuarial rigor with modern AI techniques, this study advances a new paradigm for reinsurance optimization---enhancing financial resilience, strengthening decision-making under uncertainty, and laying the groundwork for next-generation risk management strategies.}